-- b.
-If one or both plates are mutilated, the procedures in a(2) through (4) above apply. - c.
-If documents are lost, stolen, or mutilated, the procedures in a(2) and (4) above apply. - d.
-If the environmental decal is lost, destroyed, or mutilated because of windshield damage, the applicant must pay the prescribed replacement fee to receive a new one. - e.
+b.
+If one or both plates are mutilated, the procedures in a(2) through (5) above apply.

+c.
+If the registration documents, environmental decals, or expiration decals are lost, stolen, or mutilated, the applicant must pay the prescribed replacement fee to receive new documents or decals.

+d.
 Any time German license plates are not turned in for any reason, the POV owner will be required to reimburse the USAREUR Registration Fund for the license plates.
 The owner will be required to follow procedures in paragraph 3-15.
-The owner will not be entitled to a refund if the lost or stolen license plates are turned in later to the USAREUR RMV or an FRS. - f.
+The owner will not be entitled to a refund if the lost or stolen license plates are turned in later to the USAREUR RMV or an FRS.

+e.
 The POV owner must pay a fee for replacing AE Form 190-1S.